Not even desert safe from wildfire threat in blazing West | New Country 923

 It was partially contained, but about 500 homes remained in its path.

 Fires also burned near Yosemite National Park, evacuating nearby towns and keeping a popular road into the park shut down.
-About 58 homes near the park were destroyed earlier this summer.
+A Forest Service battalion chief, 47-year-old Gary Helming, was killed in a traffic accident while making the 200-mile drive home from fighting the fire.

 Air quality from wildfire smoke is a problem in Montana and Oregon, where athletic events — from kayaking and half-marathons to high school football games — have been postponed in the outdoors-loving state.